BenniWi/learn2code/docs/slides_learn2code_1.md

 ## Homework

-- Homework is voluntary but recommended.
+- Homework is voluntary but strongly recommended.
 - You are welcome to ask questions, I'm glad to help.

 ## Exam

 - During the last 3 weeks of the course.
-- In teams of up to 3 people (2 preferred).
+- In teams of up to 2 people.
 - Delivery in [Git](#git).

 ---